USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

-Water hyacinth is native to South America but has naturalized much of the Southern U.S. It grows in ponds, streams, and ditches.
+Water hyacinth is native to South America, but has naturalized much of the Southern U.S. It grows in ponds, streams, and ditches.

-Water hyacinth is a free-floating perennial plant that can grow to a height of 3 feet.
-The dark green leave blades are circular to elliptical in shape attached to a spongy, inflated petiole.
-Underneath the water is a thick, heavily branched, dark fibrous root system.
-The water hyacinth has striking light blue to violet flowers located on a terminal spike.
+Water hyacinth is non-native to North America.
 Water hyacinth is a very aggressive invader and can form thick mats.
-If these mats cover the entire surface of the pond they can cause oxygen depletions and fish kills.
-Water hyacinths should be controlled so they do not cover the entire pond.
+If these mats cover the entire surface of the pond, they can cause oxygen depletion and fish kills.
+Water hyacinth should be controlled so they do not cover the entire pond.

 This is a non-native plant that should not be grown as it is invasive and illegal to possess or transport this species in Texas.
 Please report sightings to the Texas Parks and Wildlife Department at (512) 389-4800.